Quantcast

 Although scientists are only beginning to scratch the surface, new technologies are helping to ... read more »

-Teaching Kids and Teens about the Brain and Neuroscience
+Teaching Neuroscience and the Brain for Kids

 • Don’t be too quick to dismiss activities that appear to be just for fun.
-Many suggestions—such as making edible neurons and playing synaptic tag—can teach students a lot about the brain and enable them to grasp complex concepts such as the role of neurotransmitters, enzymes, and dendrites.
+Many suggestions—such as making edible neurons and playing synaptic tag—can teach students a lot about the brain and enable them to grasp complex concepts such as the role of neurotransmitters, enzymes and dendrites.

 Back to Top